nambona890/namtimer/README.md

 Ctrl+0-9 - Loads the corresponding .clk file.

 Ctrl+Shift+0-9 - Saves the current time to the corresponding .clk file.
+Will ask you to confirm by pressing the same key combination again.
+Press Escape to cancel.

 ## UDP Socket (port 7693 by default)
 Sending 'PPPPPPPP' will toggle pause and play.